 The latest psycholinguistic research shows that human words and speech evolved only to influence others.
-And not for expressing our thoughts and feelings.
-Thus, when you use a word or a phrase that is positively linked to an emotion or behavior, it increases the odds that your reader will feel that emotion or undertake that behavior.
+And not for expressing our general thoughts and feelings.
+Every time you speak or write, your main purpose is to influence someone in one way or another.

-Pre-Suasion Or The Frontloading of Attention In A Performance Appraisal
+Pre-Suasion Or The Frontloading of Attention When You Write Your Performance Appraisal

 Create The Right Emotion In The Opening Statement Of Your Performance Review

 According to Cialdini, what someone experiences just before encountering a request can have a profound impact on how they react to the message.
 If the experience is associated closely with how you want them to respond, then they will be more likely to accept your message.
 And agree with it.

 First, identify the key message or accomplishment you want to convey.
 Subtly, raise in their consciousness related concepts to this message.
 Then when they encounter your message later in your performance review, they will be subconsciously primed (pre-suasively) to pay more attention to it.